Learn how to move your company files to another folder on your computer, on and off your network, or to another computer.

 - Sign in to IDP on your new computer.

-- Restore the backup file using IDP.
+- Follow the steps to restore the backup file using IDP.

 The following files are transferred and restored: